savonet/liquidshop/index.md

 ways to support [BMIR 94.5 FM](https://en.wikipedia.org/wiki/BMIR) and [Shouting Fire](https://shoutingfire.com/) radio.
 Our primary goals were,

-* A fully decentralized stations (for 2020).
+* Support for fully decentralized stations (helpful during the pandemic);
-* Getting as many technical and non-technical folks able to stream using an _Idiot-Tolerant™ DJing_ approach.
+* Getting as many technical and non-technical folks able to stream using an _Idiot-Tolerant™ DJing_ approach;
-* Tight authorization windows for DJs; and
+* Tight authorization windows for DJs;
+* Simple to schedule shows with a shared Google Calendar; and
 * Zero listener downtime.

-The approach has motived an in-development project called [Crazy Arms Radio Backend](https://github.com/dtcooper/crazyarms), straightforward backend-only playout software for the modern, fully de-centralized station.
+The approach has motived an in-development project called [Crazy Arms Radio Backend](https://github.com/dtcooper/crazyarms), straightforward backend-only playout software for the modern, fully decentralized station.

 **Youenn Piolet: _Liquidsoap at Radio France_**